Comparative evaluation of training strategies using partially labelled datasets for segmentation of white matter hyperintensities and stroke lesions in FLAIR MRI: Data

 \subsection{Preprocessing}

+Because our models were trained exclusively on \acrshort{flair} sequences, datasets containing ground truth annotations delineated in other sequences required spatial alignment.
+For these cohorts, FSL-FLIRT\footnote{\url{https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FLIRT}} \cite{jenkinson_global_2001,jenkinson_improved_2002} was employed to perform rigid co-registration, mapping the annotated labels to the \acrshort{flair} space.

-We trained our models on images acquired with the \acrshort{flair} sequence.
-Therefore, for datasets where the \acrshort{wmh} or \acrshort{isl} labels were \emph{not} created with respect to the \acrshort{flair} image, FSL-FLIRT\footnote{\url{https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FLIRT}} \cite{jenkinson_global_2001,jenkinson_improved_2002} was used to rigidly co-register the \acrshort{flair} scan and the scan with the labels.
-All flair images were then pre-processed with the following steps: bias field correction (N4) \cite{tustison2010n4itk}; spatial resampling to $1\times 1 \times 1$ mm resolution (using trilinear interpolation for images and labels); brain region extraction using SynthStrip \cite{hoopes2022synthstrip} followed by cropping the image to the brain region and if necessary padding to the minimum shape of ($160 \times 160 \times 160$); and z-score standardisation to yield voxel intensity distributions with a mean of 0 and standard deviation of 1.
+Subsequently, all \acrshort{flair} volumes underwent a standardised preprocessing pipeline comprising the following sequential steps: (1) N4 bias field correction \cite{tustison2010n4itk} to mitigate intensity inhomogeneities; (2) spatial resampling to an isotropic resolution of $1 \times 1 \times 1 \text{ mm}^3$ (employing trilinear interpolation for both images and labels); (3) brain extraction using SynthStrip \cite{hoopes2022synthstrip}, followed by cropping the volume to the extracted brain bounding box and, if necessary, zero-padding to achieve a minimum spatial dimension of $160 \times 160 \times 160$ voxels; and (4) z-score standardisation to normalise voxel intensities to zero mean and unit variance.